bASTIENdEkAN/usf-components/readme.md

 # Usefull Stencil Components

 It is a set of usefull components.
 Developer following a Stencil JS training.
+Don't look at the size of the package, it's a practice, stencil doesn't seem to be a good solution to be used outside of a stencil project.
 For the moment I have developed two components:
 - sticky-header
 - modal